 Because we live in Spain, the examples are Spanish.
 We’re convinced, however, that these types of citizen initiatives can be found everywhere.

-The first initiative is the wildlife conservation organization Grupo de Rehabilitación de la Fauna Autóctona y su Hábitat (Group for the Rehabilitation of Autochthonous Fauna and its Habitat; GREFA).
+GREFA is a citizens’ wildlife conservation intitiative: Grupo de Rehabilitación de la Fauna Autóctona y su Hábitat (Group for the Rehabilitation of Autochthonous Fauna and its Habitat).

-The other initiative is committed to the conservation of biodiversity through organic agricultural seeds.
-This initiative is called Red Murciana de Semillas (Murcian Seed Network; RMDS).
+RMDS is committed to the conservation of the biodiversity of organic agricultural seeds.
+This initiative is called Red Murciana de Semillas (Murcian Seeds Network).
 Hannie and I are both a member of this initiative.

 Table of contents

 Many citizens are in favor of the conservation of biodiversity.
 A number of these citizens join hands and transform their commitment into action, such as the members of GREFA, who focus on nature’s biodiversity, and the members of RMDS, who focus on agricultural biodiversity.

 To study and conserve nature is the main aim of GREFA.
 It’s a non-profit and non-governmental organization, founded in 1981.
 Certain human activities cause the decline of biodiversity.
 It’s the objective of GREFA to reverse that decline through local, national and international projects.